Configure

 Data storage period (in days) for operations and authorizations in ADCM

-Enables archiving of data on operations and authorizations after the period specified in the Retention period field
+Enables archiving of data on operations and authorizations after the period specified in the Audit data retention period field

 LDAP integration